dogodigi/community_mapping/en/chapters/geodata_basics.md

 ### Polygons
 As you may have noticed by now, primitives are constructed from other primitives.
 Lines are constructed from points.
 A polygon is a closed shape.
-It is constructed from... correct!
+It is constructed from lines.
+The fact that the first point is exactly the same as the last one tells the computer that it is __closed__.
+So a polygon is a collection of lines, where the sequence is important and the first point is __exactly__ the same as the last one.

-In Openstreetmap a polygon is a _way_, but this time the first and last point on the way need to be connected!
+In Openstreetmap a polygon is a called a _way_, but this time the first and last point on the way need to be connected!

 | Type |  |  | Openstreetmap |
 | -- | -- | -- | -- |